espressomd/espresso/doc/sphinx/advanced_methods.rst

    at experimentally realizable concentrations.

 -  Electrodynamic and magnetic effects play no role.
-Electrolytic solutions fulfill those conditions as long as they don’t contain magnetic particles.
+Electrolytic solutions fulfill those conditions as long as they don't contain magnetic particles.

 -  The diffusion coefficient is a scalar, which means there can not be